SzymonGo1337/PixelBoom/README.md

 I have huge plans for this engine but I don't know if time will allow it.

 # Compilation
-Unfortunately, the engine demo can be compiled for Windows for now, but I have a plan to add the possibility of compiling for Linux.
+Unfortunately, the engine demo can be compiled for Windows and Linux.
 First create a build folder.
 To compile a demo, go to the engine folder and type make in the console.
 Next step is run app.exe in build folder.